-Resources for Working Remotely - Students
+Resources for Studying Remotely - Students

 Personal Computer and Mobile DevicesWhat will I need?

-- Install Software Updates - Be sure to apply any updates to operating systems, software, and antivirus and security monitoring applications.
+- Be sure to apply the latest updates to operating systems, software, and antivirus/security applications.

 UTRGV Online Resources

-Communication and Video Conferencing Resources
+Communication and Video Conferencing ResourcesLearning Resources

-Collaboration & Storage Resources
+Collaboration and Storage Resources